muxinge/student-template/README.md

 - Make sure you've pushed your changes (`git push`)
 - Check that you're on the correct branch

+### "Updates were rejected" Error

+This usually means there are changes on GitHub that you don't have locally.
+- Pull the latest changes first: `git pull origin main`
+- Then try pushing again

 ## Getting Help

 If you encounter any issues: